Unraveling the mystery of Europe’s uneven covid surges

 “We’re nowhere near herd immunity, but there does seem to be some reduction in the number of cases because of more immune people,” Kao said of Britain, adding that in some areas of the country more than a third of the population may have some level of immunity.

-And while real progress has been made in some countries — in large part because of successful immunization programs, with rollouts unfolding at different speeds across the continent — countries that saw early spikes and later ones alike are battled the spread of more transmissible variants..
+And while real progress has been made in some countries — in large part because of successful immunization programs, with rollouts unfolding at different speeds across the continent — countries that saw early spikes and later ones alike are battling the spread of more transmissible variants.

 Cases are surging again in the Czech Republic, Hungary and Poland that missed last spring’s wave, but also in Italy.